 Oklahoma State University features a Master’s in Entrepreneurship (MSE) through their online program.
 This degree is a piece of the university-wide focus on entrepreneurship, and will couple traditional course work along with learning through experience, to equip their students with skills necessary for an aspiring entrepreneur.

-The University of Florida (UF), which topped Washington Monthly’s list of national universities that offer the best bang for your buck, was one of the first universities to offer an online MBA in 1999.
+The University of Florida (UF) was one of the first universities to offer an online MBA in 1999.
 The program has since been hailed as one of the world’s best by Financial Times and US News and World Report.

 The UF online MBA program offers an online format, but also provides occasional on-campus activities.
 These weekend excursions are intended to incorporate face-to-face interactions with faculty and peers, fostering the growth of each student’s network of professional contacts.
 Students looking to complete an online MBA from UF can select from a variety of options – either a one- or two-year track, depending on prior level of education.